John Marquis: Loan spells

 He signed on loan for Gillingham, initially for one month, on 8 January 2015.
 After making his Gillingham debut against Crewe Alexandra two days later, Marquis scored his first goal for the club, as well as supplying an assist, in a 3–1 win over Coventry City, followed up by scoring twice, in a 3–2 win over Oldham Athletic.
 After extending his loan spell with Gillingham until the end of the season, Marquis scored three goals in three matches between 10 February 2015 and 21 February 2015 against Peterborough United, Milton Keynes Dons and Yeovil Town.
-It wasn't until on 11 April 2015 when he scored again, in a 1–0 win over Bradford City.
+It wasn't until 11 April 2015 when he scored again, in a 1–0 win over Bradford City.
 At the end of the 2014–15 season, having scored eight times in twenty–one appearances, the club were keen to keep Marquis on a long-term basis but were unsuccessful when he signed a contract with Millwall.

 Marquis signed a 93-day loan with Leyton Orient on 9 October 2015.
 He made his Leyton Orient debut the next day, setting up one of the goals in a 3–2 loss against Crawley Town.
 He scored his first goal for Orient on 7 November 2015 in the first round of FA Cup, in a 6–1 win over Staines Town.
 He was sent off for a second bookable offence in a 1–1 draw with Wimbledon on 28 November 2015.
 Despite missing one game, he went on to make fifteen appearances, scoring once, before returning to his parent club early in January 2016.

 Marquis returned to Northampton Town on loan in February 2016.
 After scoring his first goal on his Northampton Town return, in a 2–1 win over York City on 23 February 2016, Marquis was praised by manager Chris Wilder for his performance.
 After his debut Marquis immediately established himself in the Northampton Town's first team and formed a striking partnership with James Collins.
 Marquis scored four more goals against Carlisle United, Cambridge United, Newport County and Mansfield Town.
 At the end of the 2015–16 season, having scored six times in fifteen appearances, he returned to his parent club.